sg893052/sonic-buildimage/release_documents/Command-Reference.md

 8) mtu - to set the MTU to a value in the range 1548-9216.
 9) vrf - to bind or unbind interface to a VRF.
 10) vrrp - to apply VRRP configurations on interface.
+11) ipv6 - to enable or disable using link-local address only on the interface.

 From 201904 release onwards, the ?config interface? command syntax is changed and the format is as follows